lpic2book/src/docs/lpic2.210.3.md

 ldapsearch

-ldapsearch `ldapsearch` is a shell-accessible interface to the ldap\_search(3) library call. `ldapsearch` opens a connection to an LDAP server, binds, and performs a search using specified parameters.
+`ldapsearch` is a shell-accessible interface to the ldap\_search(3) library call. `ldapsearch` opens a connection to an LDAP server, binds, and performs a search using specified parameters.
 The filter should conform to the string representation for search filters as